Do you know how to keep your little passengers safe?

 What to Look for in a Pet Car Seat

-Regardless of the type of pet car seat you ultimately choose for your pet, certain features can make traveling with him much easier.
+Regardless of the type of pet car seat you ultimately choose for your pet, certain features can make traveling with them much easier.
 Consider these features:

 Durability.

-Just like kids, dogs can be rough on their stuff.
+Just like kids, pets can be rough on their stuff.
 Look for restraints made with durable materials like nylon or Oxford.

 Washability.